McMahon leads offensive show, Rockies beat Reds 10-9

 Tony Wolters got two hits and drove in two runs for Colorado.
 Pinch-hitter Jose Peraza homered for the Reds.

-Antonio Senzatela (8-6) got the victory despite allowing eight runs on seven hits in 5 1-3 innings.
-He walked two and struck out four.
+Senzatela (8-6) got the victory despite allowing eight runs on seven hits in 5 1-3 innings.
+He walked two and struck out four ad was credited with an RBI on his groundout.

 Tyler Mahle (2-10) allowed 10 runs — six earned — on 12 hits in 4 1-3 innings in losing a fifth consecutive decision.